rebeccaloran/soulgems/auction_cards.md

 ## Deck Setup
 - Shuffle all Auction House cards together or keep them in four separate stacks by category.
-- Reveal **one card** at each Auction House phase before bidding begins.
+- Reveal **one card** face down at each Auction House phase before bidding begins.
-- Once drawn, a card is removed from the game unless specified otherwise.
+- Once used, a card is removed from the game unless specified otherwise.
-- Optional: Keep Joke Cards in their own mini-pile and replace them into the deck after play for recurring silliness.

 ---